-Citigroup Global Markets Inc., cIBC World Markets Corp., Leerink Swann & Company, and ThinkEquity Partners LLC are acting as representatives of the underwriters named below.
+Citigroup Global Markets Inc., cis acting as sole bookrunning manager of the offering, and, Citigroup Global Markets Inc., CIBC World Markets Corp., Leerink Swann & Company, and ThinkEquity Partners LLC are acting as representatives of the underwriters named below.
 Subject to the terms and conditions stated in the underwriting agreement dated the date of this prospectus, each underwriter named below has agreed to purchase, and we have agreed to sell to that underwriter, the number of shares set forth opposite the underwriter's name.

 Underwriter Number of shares

 Citigroup Global Markets Inc.

 CIBC World Markets Corp.

 Leerink Swann & Company

 ThinkEquity Partners LLC

-Total 7,650,000
+Total